 – Be committed and consistent through their ups and downs.
 Don’t be discouraged when students fall.
 The teenage brain is like a Ferrari without brakes.
 So give some grace.

-– Most growth happens when student does hands on ministry.
+– Most growth happens when a student does hands on ministry.
 Giving students ways to serve will amplify their faith.
 Give them opportunities for God to use them and work through them.
-Giving ministry opportunities is way more effective them preaching at them.
+Giving them ministry opportunities is way more effective them preaching at them.

 – Become a conversationalist and a not lecturer.
 Learn how to ask questions.
 It’s important to get students talking rather than the leader talking.
 Using the 80/20 principle.
 80% listening, 20% talking.
 Listening will gain you influence.

 – Discipleship starts with a student’s heart and not with their actions and behaviors.
 Don’t worry about the exterior behaviors of the outsiders.
 Start with their belief.

 – Pray that the Holy Spirit will spark an awe for God in the teenager.

 Start with where they are at, not with where you are at.
 To know where kids are at you have to become a participant observer of youth culture and student clusters that populate your community.
 Learn what it is like being a kid today.
 Today kids are longing to belong, to be taken serious, feel like they matter and be supported in a warm and safe environment.
 The aim is to see and experience life as a 21st century teen so you can comfortably connect with the unchurched kid so you are not surprised by what they know, say and do.

 How do you do that?

 – Watch them.
 Go where they are, don’t seek to evangelize, just seek to learn.
 Watch how they interact, observe how they dress and where they shop.

 – Listen to them.
 We often wander school lunch rooms because we want to share about an event.
 What if instead we wandered the lunch room and just listened to their conversations.
 Sit at a table and listen, don’t feel the need to be the smart adult.